Le-Tuan-Binh/spring-boot-3-spring-6-and-hibernate-for-beginners/README.md

 In this folder, some of example of static resources like HTML files, CSS, Javascript files and images etc...

-> :warning: **Warning:** Do not use the `src/main/webapp` directory if your application is packaged as a JAR.
+**Notes:** Do not use the `src/main/webapp` directory if your application is packaged as a JAR.
 Although this is a standard Maven directory, it works only with WAR packaging.
 It silently ignored by most build tools if you generate a JAR.

 ### Frequently Asked Questions